KommanaboyinaPraveenKumar/HandsMen-Threads-Elevating-the-Art-of-Sophistication-in-Men-s-Fashion-salesforce-internship/README.md

 - **Record-Triggered Flows**
   Automate processes with flows triggered by data changes.

+- **Apex & Apex Triggers**
+  Dive into Salesforce's backend development using Apex programming and custom triggers.

+- **Asynchronous Apex**
+  Handle long-running or batch processes efficiently using asynchronous methods.
   # Project Phases – HandsMen Threads Salesforce Internship

 This document outlines the key phases of the Salesforce implementation project at HandsMen Threads.
 Each phase focuses on a specific set of activities to ensure a structured and successful rollout.